 Welcome to Blackdog-racing.com.
 The name is basically a joke: the black dog in the logo is mine, and I do not race.
 I DO take my cars to the track as often as I can.

 The black dog in the logo is Rick my second Portuguese Water Dog.
 My first was Pete who lived 14 years, 12 of them blind and all of them happy.
 Rick lived 6 years and eventually died of a cardiac tumor.
 Turbo, the third Water Dog, died at age 4 of a malabsorption disorder.
 After 3 genetic problems in a row my wife and I are over Portuguese Water Dogs.
 Too bad; they are lovable clowns but with a mind of their own.
-We now have two female Weimaraner pups who are just 8 months old.
-The are both pushing 60 pounds and have amazing amounts of energy.
+We now have two female Weimaraner pups who were born September 16, 2017.
+The are 60 and 67 pounds and have amazing amounts of energy.
 My wife and I let them run in a large fenced area 2-3 times a day, which helps burn off some (but not all) of the energy.
 There are some recently posted photos of the pair in the Photos section.

 Currently I have 4 track cars (which is stupid).
 They are a 1992 turbocharged Mazda Miata, a 2005 C6 Corvette with headers and exhaust upgrades and making 400 rear wheel horsepower, a 2007 C6 Corvette with a new GM crate LS engine making 500 bench hp, and a 2002 Honda s2000 with suspension and multiple other upgrades.
 In the past I have also run a 2000 C5 Corvette that met an untimely end at a concrete barrier at PBIR, and occasionally a 2008 Mitsubishi Evo X which was highly modified and made 632 all wheel hp and which I wadded up on a wet road on the way to Sebring.

 The 2007 C6 is in the shop after an engine failure.
 It threw a rod through the engine block, leaving an jagged 3 inch hole.
 Impressive but unfortunate.
 I expect it to be fast once it is running.
 It will have a GM LS crate engine making around 500 hp.